jackyangzzh/jackyang.io/_projects/vision-disorder.md

 sitemap: false

 ---
-This project explores and simulates various visual impairments, including color blindness and binocular disparities.
+This research explores and simulates visual impairments such as color blindness and binocular rivalry inside VR.
+It combined my coursework in optics with Unity prototyping and directly influenced the accessibility tooling I build today.

 ## Color Vision Deficiency

 ![Color vision deficiency simulation](/assets/img/projects/colorDeficiencyCover.webp){:loading="lazy"}

-In the first phase, I developed chromatic adjustment algorithms using computer vision to simulate this condition.
-Next, I validated my hypothesis by combining optics with AI to create a system that mimics human behavior during color blindness tests with 90% accuracy.
-In the second phase, I implemented simulation models in VR environments to visualize the research findings.
+I first designed chromatic adjustment algorithms with computer vision to approximate how people with color vision deficiency perceive hyperspectral imagery.
+Combining optics with AI yielded a system that mimics human responses on clinical color tests with over 90% agreement in pilot studies, which I later visualized inside VR.

 ## Binocular Rivalry

 ![Static rivalry demonstration](/assets/img/projects/staticRivalry.gif){:loading="lazy"}
 ![Dynamic rivalry demonstration](/assets/img/projects/dymamicRivalry.gif){:loading="lazy"}

-The human visual system perceives the world by combining information from both eyes to infer three-dimensional cues such as depth.
-In this phase, we demonstrate a virtual reality system that breaks inherent binocular redundancy by projecting different dynamic and static content to each eye.
+The human visual system infers depth by blending signals from both eyes.
+This phase demonstrates a VR system that deliberately breaks binocular redundancy by projecting different dynamic and static content to each eye, creating controllable rivalry effects.

 ## Application

-This technique harnesses mathematical optical simulation for a realistic VR representation of Color Vision Deficiency.
-Its potential stretches beyond mere simulation; it can be reverse-engineered for enhanced color perception in humans.
-Additionally, by altering binocular redundancy in VR, we pioneer custom binocular rivalry simulations without physical tools like mirror stereoscopes.
-This advances binocular disparity experiments, VR accessibility, and paves the way for vision enhancements.
+These techniques pair mathematical optical simulations with VR to create realistic representations of color vision deficiency.
+Beyond education, the work could be reversed to enhance color perception or improve accessibility tooling.
+The binocular rivalry experiments further show how VR can replicate lab setups such as mirror stereoscopes without specialized hardware, opening new paths for studying binocular disparity and potential vision augmentation.

+## My Contributions

+- Implemented the color pipeline in Unity's HDRP, including LUT blending and per-eye calibration routines for HMDs.
+- Wrote researcher-facing tooling to capture headset sensor data, compare it against hyperspectral reference images, and export reports.
+- Collaborated with ophthalmology advisors to ensure the visuals respected clinical constraints before showing the demos in outreach events.

+## Why it matters

+- Provided a tangible demo for explaining accessibility investments to stakeholders later in my career.
+- Validated that VR can serve as a fast, low-cost substitute for physical optics labs when teaching vision science concepts.